edbennett/high-performance-python/setup.md

     <div class="col-md-4">
       <h4 id="ssh-windows">Windows</h4>
       <ol>
-        <li> If you are using Windows and also following the <a href="https://swcarpentry.github.io/shell-novice">Unix Shell</a> lesson,
+        <li> If you are using Windows and have previously followed the <a href="https://swcarpentry.github.io/shell-novice">Unix Shell</a> lesson,
 then the Git Bash tool installed as part of that lesson will provide you with this.</li>
         <li> Otherwise, then download and install <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html">PuTTY</a>.</li>
       </ol>